 - 5.1.
-We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2023, which will be followed by all members of the school community in cases where there are welfare or safeguarding concerns.
+We have developed a structured procedure in line with Pan-Sussex Child Protection and Safeguarding Procedures and Keeping Children Safe in Education: 2024, which will be followed by all members of the school community in cases where there are welfare or safeguarding concerns.
 This is detailed in Appendix A of this policy. - 5.2.
 In line with the procedures, the Children's Social Care Single Point of Advice (SPoA) will be contacted as soon as there is a significant concern, or where level 3 support is required, or level 2 Early Help Keywork Service support is required for children who are severely absent from school. - 5.3.
-Where a crime may have been committed the police will be involved as necessary (using the NPCC When to call the police guidance to inform this decision). - 5.4.
+Where a crime may have been committed the police will be informed as necessary (using the NPCC When to call the police guidance to inform this decision).

+- 5.4.
 Where the police speak with children formally at school then the requirement, outlined in PACE Code C 2019, for children to have an Appropriate Adult will be adhered to. - 5.5.
-The names and photos of the DSLs will be clearly advertised around the school.
-Children are made aware of this in collective worship. - 5.6.
+The names of the DSLs will be clearly advertised in the school, in the cloakrooms, toilets, staffroom and reception, with a statement explaining the school's role in referring and monitoring welfare and safeguarding concerns.
+Children are made aware of this and how they can raise awareness and access support in collective worship. - 5.6.
 We will ensure that all parents and carers are aware of the responsibilities of staff members to safeguard and promote the welfare of children and act in the best interests of children by publishing the policy and procedures on our website and by referring to them in our introductory school materials.